learn-co-curriculum/dsc-set-up-aws-iam/README.md

 ![aws_access_5](./assets/aws_access_5.png)

-Open a jupyter notebook or a python console from terminal.
+Open a jupyter notebook or a python console from the terminal.

 ```
 import boto3